Tarikul-Islam-Anik/Animated-Fluent-Emojis/README.md

 # [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams) Animted emojis

-All the Microsoft Teams animated emojis are available in one place and ready to use in your next project or README file.
+All the Microsoft animated fluent emojis are available in one place and ready to use in your next project or README file.

 #### Demo: [Check out my github profile](https://github.com/Tarikul-Islam-Anik).